slackapi/bolt-js/docs/_future/custom_functions.md

 Functions are similar in philosophy to Unix system commands: they should be minimalist, modular, and reusable.
 Expect the output of one function to eventually become the input of another, with no other frame of reference.

-Once your function is defined in its own file in `manifest/function`, the next steps are to add a function listener, register the listener, and implement the function in a workflow.
+Once your function is defined in its own file in `manifest/functions`, the next steps are to add a function listener, register the listener, and implement the function in a workflow.

 ---

-### Implementing a function {#implement}
+### Implementing a Function {#implement}

 Implement functions in just a few steps:

-#### 1. Create the function file in `manifest/function`
+#### 1. Create the function file in `manifest/functions`
 Create a file for your function to live in and name it something that makes sense for your function.
 For example, if I'm writing a function that sends one of our engineers Brad a singing telegram, I might name the file `send-brad-some-singers.js`.

 #### 2. Write code in the function file to define your function